-Driving between Orlando and Daytona Beach in central Florida, you might miss the spiritualist community of Cassadaga, the home to the oldest active religious community in the region, the Southern Cassadaga Spiritualist Camp.
-Encompassing 55 residences on 34 acres of land, Cassadaga is a quite town occupied and owned by like-minded people who all believe in God, Jesus, and their ability to commune with the dead, and the Cassadaga community hosts an "Encounter Spirits Night Tour" most weekends where guests can "capture images of energy orbs and other Spirit manifestation," so you can also experience what the 23 in-town mediums see every day.
+Drive north from Orlando for about 45 minutes and you'll hit Cassadaga, home to the oldest active religious community in the region, the Southern Cassadaga Spiritualist Camp.
+Encompassing about 57 acres of land, Cassadaga is a quiet town occupied and owned by like-minded people who all believe in God, Jesus, and their ability to commune with the dead.
+The Cassadaga community hosts an Encounter Spirits Night Tour on most weekends where guests can, "capture images of energy orbs and other spirit manifestation."

-Also in central Florida, Saint Petersburg is home to the Don Cesar Beach Resort: Haunted Hotel, where a ghost of a young woman who died of sadness haunts the halls each night; Saint Petersburg also features a candlelit walking tour of the most haunted locations on its "Ghost Tour."
+Also in central Florida, St. Petersburg is home to the Don CeSar Beach Resort: Haunted Hotel, where the ghost of a young woman who died of sadness haunts the halls each night.
+You can book a night here and sign up for St. Petersburg's Ghost Tour, which is a candlelit walking tour of the city's most haunted places.

-A little further east and you'll be in Saint Augustine, the oldest city in America, which offers a great haunted tour called "A Ghostly Encounter" where guests can hear tales of the first citizens of what would become the United States while on a walking tour down the city's dark and narrow streets and historical cemeteries.
+A little further east and you'll be in Saint Augustine, the oldest city in America, which offers a great haunted tour called A Ghostly Encounter.
+Guests will walk through the city's narrow and historical cemeteries while hearing tales of the first citizens of what would eventually become the United States.

-Amelia's island is rich with history, having been subject at one point or another to Spanish, French, British, and American rule.
-If you're in the mood for a haunted history of the island, check out the Amelia Island Museum of History's walking "Ghost Tour," which guides guests along the historic streets of Downtown Fernandina Beach.
+Located at the most northeastern point of the state, Amelia Island is cut off from the mainland by the Amelia River and serves as one of the barrier islands on Florida's eastern coast.
+The island is rich with history, having been subject at one point or another to Spanish, French, British, and American rule.
+For a haunted history of the island, check out the Amelia Island Museum of History's walking Ghost Tour, which guides guests along the historic streets of Downtown Fernandina Beach.